scottballenger/wordtl/README.md

 #### Try #2
 Now we take the feedback from the Wordle UI and code it into the answer (`-a`) using the argument value from above:
 ```
-'=' for matching characters, '-' for matching characters that are in the wrong location, 'X' for non-matching characters.
+'=' for matching characters, '-' for matching characters that are in the wrong location, 'x' for non-matching characters.
 ```
 and we get:
 ```
--a -X---
+-a -x---
 ```
 and we have the following Input:
 ```
-./wordtl -p ----- -g roate -a -X---
+./wordtl -p ----- -g roate -a -x---
 ```
 Output:
 ```
 Word length: 5
 Guess:  'roate'
-Answer: '-X---'
+Answer: '-x---'
 Word pattern: '-----'
 Wild Card letters: ''
 Excluded letters: ''